ashbake/sim_gascell/README.md

 Usage:

-0 - import hapi/(maybe also some hapi fxns..) if importing code
+0 - import hapi/(maybe also some hapi fxns..) if importing genspec.py, but I recommend editing it locally and running it

 1 - make location to store hitran files